JakeTrevor/talks/qpl-survey/qpl-survey.md

 	- the entire program is a single basic block
 - all classical control flow is unrolled/evaluated,
 - To get this to work, you specify the input size and all classical parameters of the problem you are trying to solve at compile time
+- Imagine the paralel for classical codes

 ---

 Flat codes are intractable for conventional compiler approaches.
 To get around this they introduced:
-- vectorisation
+- vectorisation (called 'looping')
 	- you can loop (or really, apply a gate) over slices of qubit vectors
-- functions
+- functions (call 'heirarchy')
 	- you can define reusable "modules" which mutate their input data (no return statement)

+-> In other words, they had to un-flatten the code

+ScaffCC targets 'QASM-HL'

 ---
 ### ScaffCC: Other features

 - ScaffCC includes a quantum oracle generator (called "classical-to-quantum-gate" or CTQG in the paper).
 - Also explored instrumentation-based approach to compilation
-- Rather than passes, scaff evaluates classical component of the program
+	- Rather than passes, Scaff evaluates classical component of the program
 	- quantum gate calls are emitted as output
-- automatically determines what classical elements need to be evaluated vs those that need to be integrated by CTQG.
+- automatically determines what classical elements need to be statically evaluated vs integrated by CTQG.

 ---

-In conclusion:
+### Scaff - In conclusion:

-A super interesting paper because it demonstrates a lot of weird stuff
+ScaffCC Explored lots of interesting ideas
 But ScaffCC's QASM is not the QASM of the future.

+- I have no code sample for this because quantum teleportation cannot be represented in Scaffold/QASM-HL  no dynamic lifting
+- Scaff also uses parametric gates

 ---
 ### OQASM

 Self described 'quantum circuit intermediate language'
+- supported by IBM & partners
+- currently, the de-facto standard

-- developed alongside quiskit
+- developed alongside qiskit
-- (I think) there are many pre-built optimistaion techniques
+- (I think) there are many pre-built optimistaions

-paramatrised gates

--> qubits can be represented as points on the surface of a sphere.

-- various quantum gates correspond to rotations in that space
-- its possible to specify the precise angle of rotation as a prameter to the operation

-This causes many headaches for analysis and optimisation.

-No functions - only subroutines subroutines cannot allocate qubits.

 ---

 ### Quantum teleportation in OpenQASM 3.0